 - Direct Networking.
 Here, I’m referring to directly contacting someone you know about a job.
 That person doesn’t have to be the hiring manager; rather, he or she can simply working at the company and have access to decision makers.
 In a job market with many qualified candidates, it helps to be the one with an internal reference.

 - Indirect Networking.
 In this case, it’s not about contacting someone with direct access to a job.
 Here, it could be about getting in touch with someone who knows someone else who is a decision maker or who has access to one.
 Or, it could be simply contacting people to do informational interviews, to get information and to make a networking contact.
 Whichever way, these approaches can help build your network and lay the groundwork for you to find a job.

 - Online Job Boards.
 For online job boards, there can be two sources:

 - Independent Boards.These include sites such as Monster and Career Builder, which are two of the most popular job search sites.
-There, you can find job listings at companies while filtering by different variables, such as geography and keywords, among others.
-One site gaining attention is Linkedin, which has primarily been a source of networking, but also posts jobs directly.
-A good site is Indeed, which sources listings from various sites.
+There, you can find job listings at companies while filtering by different variables, such as geography (for example, I’m based out Chicago) and keywords, among others.
+One site that gets attention is of course Linkedin, which has primarily been a source of networking, but also posts jobs directly.
+Another cool site is Jobtonic, and you could get a job in Illinois here.
+Another good site is Indeed, which sources listings from various sites.